aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 5. You may receive a certificate warning during the sign-in process.
 If you receive the warning, select **Yes or Continue** to proceed with the connection.

-6. On the ContosoPrivate VM, map the Azure file share to drive Z using PowerShell.
-Before running the commands that follow, replace <storage-account-key> , <storage-account-name> (i.e. contosostoragexx) and my-file-share (i.e marketing) with values you supplied and retrieved in the Create a storage account task.
+6. On the ContosoPrivate VM, map the Azure file share to drive Z using **PowerShell**.
+Before running the commands that follow, replace <storage-account-key> (with the Key which you have copied in the previous task) and <storage-account-name> (which the name of your storage account i.e. contosostoragewest_xxxxxx_) with values you supplied and retrieved in the Create a storage account task.

 ```azurecli